Bill McElhiney

-William Krohmer McElhiney (May 20, 1915 – February 9, 2002) was a musical arranger, trumpeter, band leader, and musical director who was based in Nashville, Tennessee.
+William Krohmer McElhiney (May 20, 1915 – February 9, 2002) was an American musical arranger, trumpeter, band leader, and musical director who was based in Nashville, Tennessee.
 As a performer, his most notable contribution was the signature trumpet parts on Johnny Cash's "Ring of Fire".
 He was one of the most prominent musical arrangers in Nashville during the 1960s and 1970s, doing arrangements for Brenda Lee ("I'm Sorry"), Patsy Cline, Roy Orbison, Danny Davis, Marty Robbins, and Dolly Parton.
 He was honored as Best Arranger of the Year at the 1972 Billboard Country Music Awards.
 He also served as musical director at Nashville's WSM-AM radio.

 Early years

 McElhiney was originally from New Orleans.
 He got his start touring with big-band swing bands in the 1930s.
 By the mid-1950s, McElhiney had relocated to Nashville where he was a member of WSM's staff orchestra and the leader of an all-star band of modern jazz musicians.